joel-adusei/Retail-Banking-Performance-Analysis--PowerBI-Case-Study/README.md

 ## AIM OF THE PROJECT

-- To build a data model using Deskify OfficeSupply Co.’s sales and transaction reporting by using Power BI.
-This solution will centralize data sources and streamline data cleaning.
-By reducing manual processes, the project will improve reporting accuracy and efficiency.
+* To design and develop an interactive Power BI dashboard using NovaBanc's existing retail banking data model and DAX measures.
+This solution will transform complex lending and financial data into intuitive visual reports, enabling stakeholders to monitor loan portfolio performance, branch productivity, profitability, and credit risk from a centralized dashboard.

-- Build an interactive dashboards that will enable faster, data-driven decisions.
+* To create dynamic, interactive dashboards that provide real-time visibility into key banking KPIs, lending trends, branch performance, and financial metrics, empowering management to make faster, data-driven decisions through self-service analytics.